beingzoe/wpplugin-additional-image-sizes-zui/README.txt

 1. Activate the plugin through the `Plugins` menu in WordPress
 2. Now you'll see a new menu item in the `Media` menu where you can add additional sizes and recreate new/changed sizes

+== How to use ==

+= Create a new image size =

+At the top of the Additional Images Sizes options page you will see a matrix of your custom image sizes.
+On first load it will be empty and you will just see a form at the "bottom" of the matrix.

+1. Enter a name, width (integer), height (integer), and choose whether it should be cropped
+2. Click Save Changes

+= Create missing/changed image sizes =

+Once you have created a new image size (or edited the predefined WordPress image sizes in Settings > Media) you will need to create the new image size(s) for previously uploaded images.
+New images will automatically be created in all sizes.

+1. Click the "Generate copies of new sizes button"

+There are some optional settings you can adjust depending on your server, how many new sizes you are attempting to do at once, and which way the wind is blowing.
+We have attempted to set these to work optimally for most folks.
+But if your setup is a little better than most, only doing one image size at a time, or don't have too many images on the server already try turning these up.
+Conversely if you are having problems turn these down.
+Explanation of these settings is included on the page.

 == Screenshots ==

 1. First use with no new image sizes created.
 Menu item added to Media.
 2. Just after adding our first additional image size
 3. Message output letting us know the progress of creating new sizes
 4. Using the new image size in the post media uploader

 == Roadmap for future releases ==